2011 SEA Games: Sports

 Amelia Roring of Indonesia competing against Siti Rahmah Mohd Nasir of Malaysia in the women's Pencak Silat class E 65 – 70 kg final.

 The 2011 Southeast Asian Games featured 545 events in 44 sports and disciplines, in which two of them are demonstration sports.

-During the SEA Games Federation Council Meeting in Hotel Mulia, Jakarta, in May 2010, the SEAGF Sports and Rules Committee proposed three categories of sports to be competed in the games.

-The meeting also increased the number of sports competed.
-Indonesia proposed to hold paragliding, competition climbing, roller skating, bridge, futsal, and soft tennis.
-Although the other Southeast Asian countries proposed arnis, muay thai, hockey, netball, pétanque, squash, triathlon, rugby union and cricket.
-For the record, hockey and squash were last competed at the 1997 edition in Jakarta.
+During the SEA Games Federation Council Meeting in Hotel Mulia, Jakarta, in May 2010, the SEAGF Sports and Rules Committee proposed three categories of sports to be competed during the Games.
+The meeting also saw an increase of the number of sports to be competed, such as paragliding, competition climbing, roller skating, bridge, futsal, and soft tennis.
+Although the other Southeast Asian countries proposed arnis, muay thai, hockey, netball, pétanque, squash, triathlon and rugby union, they were not selected.

-Tarung Derajat, an Indonesian martial art, was held as an exhibition sport at the games.
+Tarung Derajat, an Indonesian martial art, and cricket, were held as exhibition sports at the Games.